GitHub Agentic Workflows

 Remote imports are cached by commit SHA in .github/aw/imports/.
 Keep import chains shallow and consolidate related imports; every compilation records imports in the lock file manifest.

 When a workflow is configured as a required status check in a repository ruleset, it runs in a restricted context that does not have access to other files in the repository.
-Shared files imported with the imports: field are loaded at runtime from the repository checkout, but this checkout is not available in the ruleset context, producing an error such as:
+Runtime imports cannot be resolved, producing an error such as:

 ERR_SYSTEM: Runtime import file not found: workflows/shared/file.md

-Set inlined-imports: true to bundle all imported content directly into the compiled .lock.yml at compile time, so no file system access is needed at runtime:
+Setting inlined-imports: true resolves this by bundling all imported content into the lock file at compile time, so no file-system access is needed at runtime:

 ---